-Welcome to the Chaplaincy home page, giving details of spiritual and religious care at Croydon Health Services NHS Trust.
-The Chaplaincy department in Croydon Healthcare Services exists to offer religious and spiritual care to all patients, relatives and staff.
+Welcome to the Chaplaincy & Spiritual Care home page, giving details of pastoral, spiritual and religious care at Croydon Health Services NHS Trust.
+The Chaplaincy & Spiritual Care Team in Croydon Healthcare Services exists to offer pastoral, spiritual and religious care to all patients, relatives and staff regardless of their beliefs.

-St Barnabas Chapel, the Hospital Chapel, is a freestanding building near to the Post Graduate Medical Centre and the Woodcroft Road entrance to Croydon University Hospital.
+St Barnabas Worship Centre, the Hospital Chapel, is a freestanding building near to the Post Graduate Medical Centre and the Woodcroft Road entrance to Croydon University Hospital.

 It is open daily for peace and prayer and is used by patients, visitors and staff of all faiths and none.
 It is accessible to wheelchair users.

-When the Chapel is locked our security team can be approached to open it for families in times of need.
+When the worship centre is locked our security team can be approached to open it for families in times of need.

 Role of the chaplain

 There can be much confusion on what chaplaincy is, or what a chaplain does.
 We hope that the following will help you.

 “Chaplaincy and Chaplain”

 Reflects the profession, which is known as Healthcare Chaplaincy.
 The term Chaplaincy is used to describe pastoral, spiritual and / or religious care available to all, irrespective of religion or belief.

 Encompasses non-religious beliefs and the absence of a religion or belief.